MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMReportingServicePoint.md

 ```

 ### -ReportServerInstance

-Specifies the name of an instance of Microsoft SQL Server Reporting Services.
+Specify the name of an instance of Microsoft SQL Server Reporting Services.

 ```yaml
 Type: String